avolutions/canvas-painter/website/api/classes/Canvas.md

 > **draw**(`shape`): `void`

-Renders the specified shape on the canvas.
+Renders the specified shape on the canvas if shape is visible.

 #### Parameters